rackerlabs/technical-blog/_posts/2020-01-15-Azure-PaaS-Vnet-Integration-Routes.md

 After you set up the VNet configuration within the Azure web app, it says **connected**.
 At this point, you'd expect that you are done, but nothing is ever that easy.
-After initially setting up the VNet integration, I access the KUDU console and use **TCPPING** to verify connectivity to the resource within the VNet that I need to reach.
+After initially setting up the VNet integration, I accessed the KUDU console and use **TCPPING** to verify connectivity to the resource within the VNet that I need to reach.
 TCPPING failed, and the network did not sync correctly.
 To manually sync the network to let initial connectivity happen, I used the following steps: